ashish246kumar/databricks/databrcks.md

+distinct() and dropDuplicates() are used to remove duplicates in Spark, but the main difference is flexibility. distinct() removes duplicates by comparing all columns — meaning two rows have to be exactly the same to be considered duplicates. dropDuplicates(), on the other hand, lets us specify which columns to check for duplicates. so i use dropDuplicates() when I want to remove duplicates based on business keys
  __________________________________________________________________________________
  Q: What is lazy evaluation in Spark and how does it benefit performance?
  Lazy evaluation means Spark doesn’t execute transformations immediately.
 Instead, it builds a logical plan of all the transformations.